Baby supplies you need

 For the crib and bedding you will need:

 - Sheets (3 to 4 sets).
 Flannel sheets are nice in the wintertime.

 - Mobile.
 This can entertain and distract a baby who is fussy or is having a hard time falling asleep.

 - Noise machine.
 You may want to get a machine that makes white noise (soft static or a rainfall).
-These sounds can be soothing for the baby and can help him sleep.
+These sounds can be soothing for a baby and can help them sleep.

 Changing Table Supplies